samliebl/personal-website/README.md

 1. **Stranger** (2015–2022)
 	…*continuing to collect*…
 	But I would capture something close
-	You girls are like me
-	The Movements of the Planets
 	Come to Asheville
-	~~When I Love You is in the Mornings~~ ✓
 	I liked me better when I was with you
+	The Movements of the Planets
 	The Words in Me
-	J.
+	~~When I Love You is in the Mornings~~ ✓
+	You girls are like me
+	Dearest,&ensp;J.&ensp;D.
 1. **Someone** (2024)
-	Wedding Vows
-	Oh how unfortunate
 	~~Back when I Was Happy~~ ✓
-	Me Brand New
-	On the Occasion of Your Birth
+	Beloved, K.&ensp;P.
+	I am an Open Book
 	I Know a Good Writer
 	I Should Be Working
-	Beloved, K.
+	I Think It Was Today (K.&ensp;B.)
 	It Was Love, So We Ran Away
+	Me Brand New
+	Oh how unfortunate
+	On the Occasion of Your Birth
+	Wedding Vows
 	**My Death** (1/5) and…
 	&emsp;Funeral (2/5)
 	&emsp;Judgement (3/5)